 Dustin obtained his B.S. in Chemistry, summa cum laude, from Seattle University.
 He then obtained his M.S. and Ph.D. at the University of California, San Diego with a degree in Chemistry and Biochemistry, specializing in bioinorganic, biophysics, and structural biochemistry.
 His advisor was Akif Tezcan.
 He joined the Lieberman Lab in Fall 2013 and is part of the myocilin subgroup.

 Dr. Martin received his PhD from Chad Dickey's lab at USF.
 Prior to joining the Lieberman lab, he did a postdoc at Duke.
 His current project involves mammalian cell culture assays for myocilin.Max graduated from Morehouse College with a BS in biology and then the University of South Florida with a Masters and PhD in biomedical sciences.
 His research interests include understanding full length myocilin structure and function in cell models and studying myocilin toxicity.

 Brett received his B.S. in Biology from Alabama State University in 2017.
 He joined the Lieberman lab in 2019 as a research technician working with the myocilin subgroup.

-Gwendell went to the University of Alabama at Birmingham.
-Major: Chemistry, Concentration: Biochemistry.
-She currently works with Yuqi Wu on the sub substrate preferences and activity of intramembrane aspartyl protease.
+Gwendell graduated with a B.S. in chemistry from the University of Alabama at Birmingham.
+She is a Bridge Scholar Student at Georgia Tech and will continue to work with Yuqi Wu on the sub substrate preferences and activity of intramembrane aspartyl protease.